Pine Needle Basket Weaving--Making Unique Containers From Natural Materials

 How I Added Beads

-Now, while I added beads to the basket as I went along, I decided to add beads to my finished lid.
-I found it difficult to get my beaded hearts even so I plan on sewing on a darker thread to outline the hearts for better definition.
+Now, while I added beads to the basket as I went along, when I decided to add beads to my finished lid, I sewed them on afterwards.
+I found it difficult to get my beaded hearts even, so I plan on sewing on a darker thread to outline the hearts for better definition.

 How I Straightened My Little Basket